-The Council is required to approve a Treasury Management Strategy and Non-Treasury Investment Strategy (Investment Strategy) for 2019/20 before 1 April 2019.
+The Council is required to approve a Treasury Management Strategy and Non-Treasury Investment Strategy (Investment Strategy) for 2020/21 before 1 April 2020.

 CIPFA has conducted reviews of the "Prudential Code" and the "Treasury Management Code of Practice" in 2017, and the Ministry of Housing, Communities and Local Government (MHCLG) has also issued revised guidance on Local Government Investment.
-The attached Treasury Management Strategy Statement (TMSS) for 2019/20 (Appendix A) and Non-Treasury Investment Strategy (Appendix B) is prepared in accordance with the new guidance.
+The attached Treasury Management Strategy Statement (TMSS) for 2020/21 (Appendix A) and Non-Treasury Investment Strategy (Appendix B) is prepared in accordance with this guidance.